lfzawacki/meridiano/README.md

     # Run all stages for the 'tech' profile
     python run_briefing.py --feed tech --all

+    # Run with a specific local model and limit to 10 articles
+    python run_briefing.py --feed tech --all -m ollama:qwen3:30b -n 10
     ```

 * **Scheduling:** For automatic daily runs, use `cron` (Linux/macOS) or Task Scheduler (Windows) to execute the desired `run_briefing.py` command(s) daily.
 Remember to use the full path to the Python executable within your virtual environment.
 Example cron job (runs all stages for 'default' profile at 7 AM):